FUTURE FAKE NEWS: Can Blueberry Pomegranate Sherbet Soothes South Sioux Falls?

 At a press conference on Monday city officials announced two new retail projects in southern Sioux Falls.
 The projects are planning to break ground immediately on lots at the intersection of 85th and Minnesota Avenue.
 The same location where last year a proposed Wal-Mart store was rejected after the local community organized opposition.

-“People were very concerned about traffic and other potential issues that a retail development would bring to the area, but this time we’ve heard nothing” said Miles O’Brian Sioux Falls Chief of Development for Communities That Are Developing Development
+“People said they were concerned about traffic and other potential issues that a retail development would bring to the area, but this time we’ve heard nothing” said Miles O’Brian Sioux Falls Chief of Development for Communities That Are Developing Development

 “We braced ourselves for an avalanche of anonymous quotes and Facebook likes,” said Vic Fontaine Senior Directing Head of Community Development and Developing.